rzllmr/blog/README.md

 ## File structure

-- **.github/workflows/jekyll.yml**: configuration of the GitHub action to generate website
+- **.github/workflows/jekyll.yml**: configuration of the GitHub action to generate the website
 - **_includes/**: template html files for parts of the page
 - **_layouts/**: template html files for the different general page layouts
 - **_posts/**: markdown files for each post